Alicia Keys: Legacy

 Keys has been referred to as the "Queen of R&B" by various media outlets.
 Time has listed her in its list of 100 most influential people twice.
 Journalist Christopher John Farley wrote: "Her musicianship raises her above her peers.
 She doesn't have to sample music's past like a DJ scratching his way through a record collection; she has the chops to examine it, take it apart and create something new and personal with what she has found" in 2005.
 In 2017, Kerry Washington also wrote "Songs in A Minor infused the landscape of hip-hop with a classical sensibility and unfolded the complexity of being young, gifted, female and black for a new generation.
 Alicia became an avatar for millions of people, always remaining true to herself" in 2017.
 Rolling Stone named Songs in A Minor as one of the "100 Greatest Albums", and its single "Fallin in their "100 greatest songs" of the 2000s decade.

-VH1 have listed Keys in their "100 Greatest Artists of All Time", 14th on "100 Greatest Women", 33rd on "50 Greatest Women of the Video Era" lists and at number 10 on their 100 Sexiest Artist list.
+Billboard names Keys as the Top Artist of the 2000s in the R&B/Hip-Hop category, while VH1 have listed her in their "100 Greatest Artists of All Time", 14th on "100 Greatest Women", 33rd on "50 Greatest Women of the Video Era" lists and at number 10 on their 100 Sexiest Artist list.
 Considered a music icon, Keys was placed at number 27 on Billboards "35 Greatest R&B Artists of All Time" list in 2015.
 In January 2023, Rolling Stone ranked Keys at number 185 on their list of The 200 Best Singers of All Time.
-In March 2025, Keys was ranked at number ten on Billboards "Top 100 Women Artists of the 21st Century" list.
+In 2025, Keys was ranked at number ten on Billboards "Top 100 Women Artists of the 21st Century" list as well as number eight on its list of The Top Producers of the 21st Century.
+In June 2026, based on The New York Times readers votes of top songwriters, Keys was ranked at number 88 on the magazine's The Reader Top 100 list.
 The BET Honors honored Keys for her contributions to music with the Entertainment Award in 2008.
 In 2009, American Society of Composers, Authors and Publishers (ASCAP) honored Keys with its Golden Note Award, presented "to songwriters, composers, and artists who have achieved extraordinary career milestones."

 In 2015, The Recording Academy honored Keys with the Recording Artists' Coalition Award for "her artistry, philanthropy and her passion for creators' rights as a founding member of the Academy's brand-new GRAMMY Creators Alliance".
 In 2018, she was honored by The Recording Academy's Producers & Engineers Wing for her "outstanding artistic contributions" and accomplishments.
 In 2018, The National Music Publishers Association honored Keys with the Songwriter Icon award for her "credits as a music creator" and her "role as an inspirational figure to millions".